 The survey was offered to 31,903 patients diagnosed with COPD who checked in for any medical appointments during the specified timeframe.
-Of these patients, 4537 consented yes to the survey and 1615 completed it, resulting in a response rate of 5.1%.
+Of these patients, 4,537 consented yes to the survey, resulting in a response rate of 14.2%.
+In total, the survey was completed by 1,615 patients.
 Overall patient demographics collected from each patient's EHR are shown in Table 1.
 Most patients were female (59%) and identified as White (82%).
 The mean (SD) patient age was 65 (13) years.

-Symptom Experience
+Symptom experience